With Mother’s Day just a few days away, many online retailers are facing a huge spike in traffic and demand.

 Reaching out to the companies responsible for keeping your website running should be your first course of action.

-Before you find yourself dealing with downtime, make an easy-to-find document that includes the names and contact information for all vendors that are involved with your website.
+Before you find yourself dealing with downtime, make an easy-to-find document that includes the names and contact information of all vendors that are involved with your website.
 It should include your hosting company along with the names of any technical support personnel within your business.
 When you have all that information in one place, it eliminates scrambling for the correct phone numbers during a time when prompt action is essential.

 Determine the Root Cause of Downtime or Poor Performance